-At the beginning of 2019, the Compensation Committee and the Board determined that, for the purposes of the annual performance-based bonus plan, 2018 adjusted diluted earnings per share was US\$2.56.
-In February 2020, the Compensation Committee and the Board also determined that, for the purposes of the annual performance-based bonus plan, adjusted diluted earnings per share percentage growth over the prior year was 23%.
+At the beginning of 2020, the Compensation Committee and the Board determined that, for the purposes of the annual performance-based bonus plan, 2019 adjusted diluted earnings per share was US\$2.92.
+In February 2021, the Compensation Committee and the Board also determined that, for the purposes of the annual performance-based bonus plan, adjusted diluted earnings per share percentage growth over the prior year was 18%.

 In determining the percentage growth, the impact on earnings per share of any disposition of material investments or assets are excluded.
 This establishes a direct link between executive compensation and FirstService's regular operating performance.
-For 2019, the CEO was entitled to earn 6.5% of his base salary in 2019 as an annual bonus for that year for each 1% growth in adjusted earnings per share in that year over the prior year.
-The remaining four Named Executive Officers earn an annual performance bonus calculated on the same basis as the CEO, but determined using the following percentages of their respective base salaries in 2019: for the CFO, 4.5%; for the Senior VP, Corporate Controller and Corporate Secretary, 3.25%; for the Senior VP, Strategy and Corporate Development, 3.5%; and for the VP, Strategy and Sustainability, 2.75%.
-A summary of the bonuses paid to each of the Named Executive Officers and the applicable AEPS growth figures for each of 2017, 2018 and 2019 is set out below.
+For 2020, the CEO was entitled to earn 6.5% of his base salary in 2020 as an annual bonus for that year for each 1% growth in adjusted earnings per share in that year over the prior year.
+The remaining four Named Executive Officers earn an annual performance bonus calculated on a basis similar to that of the CEO, determined using a range of percentages of base salary in 2020 lower than that used in determining the CEO's annual bonus.
+A summary of the bonuses paid to each of the Named Executive Officers and the applicable AEPS growth figures for each of 2018, 2019 and 2020 is set out below.
 See "Executive Compensation - Compensation of Named Executive Officers" below.

 Named Ex Named Executive Officer Annual Performance-Based Bonus Payments (US\$)(1) Year Adjusted Earnings Per Share Growth vs. Prior Year D. Scott Patterson, President and Chief Executive Officer Jeremy Rakusin, Chief Financial Officer Douglas G. Cooke, Senior VP, Corp.
 Controller and Corp.
 Secretary Alex Nguyen, Senior VP, Strategy and Corp.
-Development Roger Thompson, Vice President, Strategy and Sustainability Total Annual Performance- Based Bonus Payments to Named Executive Officers (US\$) 2019 23% 918,800 376,000 162,400 158,100 98,700 1,714,000 2018 29% 1,146,400 469,200 202,600 197,200 123,100 2,135,500 2017 25% 953,900 368,700 168,600 140,700 91,600 1,723,500
+Development Roger Thompson, Vice President, Strategy and Sustainability Total Annual Performance- Based Bonus Payments to Named Executive Officers (US\$) 2020 18% 757,000 309,800 133,800 130,200 81,300 1,412,100 2019 23% 918,800 376,000 162,400 158,100 98,700 1,714,000 2018 29% 1,146,400 469,200 202,600 197,200 123,100 2,135,500